Position: A Dynamical Systems Perspective is Needed to Advance Time Series Modeling: Overview of key concepts in DS theory

 An important insight from DS theory is that many of such attractors, each with its own basin of attraction, can \textit{co-exist} in the same DS for the very same set of parameters, so-called \textit{multistability}, an example of which is provided in Fig. \ref{fig:statespace}.
 In such systems, noise may push the system's state from one basin of attraction into another, leading to an abrupt change in dynamical regime, also called \textit{N-tipping} (Fig. \ref{fig:statespace}b), one type of tipping point \citep{ashwin2012tipping}.
 Multistability is not a curiosity, but actually \textit{the rule} in high-dimensional complex systems such as the brain \cite{izhikevich_dynamical_2007} or climate systems \cite{LohmannMultistabClimate}.
 Another type of tipping point, so-called \textit{B-tipping}, can occur when a slowly changing control parameter of a DS drives it across a \textit{bifurcation}, which denotes a \textit{qualitative, topological} change in the system's state space, pushing it abruptly into a different dynamical regime (Fig. \ref{fig:bifurcation}; Appx. \ref{app:bifurc}).
-By `topological change' we mean that the vector fields of the DS before and after the bifurcation point are no longer \textit{topologically equivalent} according to the following definition:
+By `topological change' we mean that the vector fields of the DS before and after the bifurcation point are no longer \textit{topologically equivalent}.
+Loosely, topological equivalence says there is a \textit{bijective} map $h:A\to B$ mapping between trajectories in state spaces $A$ and $B$ that preserves the direction of flow; see Def. \ref{def:Def_topoequiv} for a precise definition.